Compact Stars in Symmetric Teleparallel Scalar-Tensor Gravity: Action of the theory and field equations

 This equation describes the law of motion for the geometrodynamical degrees of freedom introduced by the connection.

 Finally, the modified Klein-Gordon type of equation, that is the field equation for $\phi$, reads

+We use $\tilde{\nabla}$ here to denote the covariant derivative with respect to the Levi-Civita connection.
 Eqs. \eqref{fieldmet}, \eqref{fieldgamma}, and \eqref{fieldphi} constitute the complete system of gravitational field equations, which must be satisfied in order to obtain solutions within the scalar–nonmetricity theory.
 We want to underline that all equations of this set are equally important.
 Because, in many cases, the field equation for the connection is ignored in the literature.
 In order for a consistent solution to be derived, there must be used a connection which, in conjunction with the metric and the scalar field, satisfies Eq. \eqref{fieldgamma}; for a relative discussion see \cite{starfQ}.